mweiss17/polytax/README.md

 This module is designed to be usable on TPUs, locally on CPUs, and on colab.

 ## GCP TPU-VM:
-To install and start a job on a GCP TPU-VM, please run the script in `polytax/src/polytax/scripts/launch_tpu.sh`.

-If you have GCP all setup correctly, you can actually just run `polytax/src/polytax/scripts/launch.sh` and that will boot a TPU-VM node and launch a job on it.
-There's plenty more work to do on those scripts.
+If you have all the GCP stuff already setup, then you can ssh into your TPU-VM and install everyting and launch a job using the script in `polytax/src/polytax/scripts/launch_tpu.sh`.
+There's another script called `boot_tpu_vm_jobs.sh` which handles the actually spooling up of the TPU-VM node, but it still needs work for others to use it (though it works for me pretty well).

 ## Local:
-TODO:
-- make local script similar to `polytax/src/polytax/scripts/launch_tpu.sh`
-- Update README
+git clone this project, then navigate into `polytax/src/polytax/scripts/`, and find the `setup_local.sh` file.
+This file assumes you're installing the package into your home directory.
+I'm lazy, so I haven't integrated this with `setup.py` or made it installation directory agnostic.
+You are more than welcome to do so.
+Once you've run that, theoretically you should be ready to get down to training.

 ## Colab:
 TODO: